B00420049-Uzair-Mohammed/babylonJSdev/dev.md

 ### GUI Overlay

-- GUI created using the Babylon GUI
+- GUI created using the Babylon GUI.
+- GUI overlay was created so that a restart buttun could be added.
 ```code
  // GUI Overlay
   const gui = AdvancedDynamicTexture.CreateFullscreenUI("UI", true, scene);